 Inflation Reduction Act (IRA)

-A 2022 federal law that, for the first time, allows Medicare to negotiate prices directly with drug manufacturers for select high-cost medications.
+A 2022 federal law that, for the first time, allows Medicare to negotiate prices directly with drug manufacturers for select high-cost medications and creates new inflation rebate and Part D redesign provisions.

 How It Works